2024-25 Catalog

 Master of Education in International SCHOOL Counseling

 The Master’s program in International School Counseling is designed to prepare professional school counselors for practice in International School settings.
 This program provides students with an understanding of the counselor's role within the context of a global third culture community in overseas schools and communities.
 Coursework addresses fundamental competencies needed to work in schools.
-The International School Counseling program is developmental/contextual in nature and presumes that school counselors must work in an increasingly diverse cultural and economic environment, and that school counselors in International School settings must understand and be prepared to adapt to changing societal condition and demands placed upon Third Culture Kids.
+The International School Counseling program is developmental/contextual in nature and presumes that school counselors must work in an increasingly diverse cultural and economic environment, and that school counselors in International School settings must understand and be prepared to adapt to changing societal conditions and demands placed upon Third Culture Kids.

 Summer Institute I - Summer Session I ^